hoon-ock/multi-view/README.md

 ## Prerequisites

-Before running any scripts, ensure you have all the necessary dependencies installed.
-This may involve setting up a virtual environment and installing the packages listed in a `requirements.txt` file, if provided.
+Before you begin, ensure you have met the following requirements:

+- Python 3.6 or above (Recommended: Python 3.8)
+- pip (Python Package Installer)

+This project requires the following packages:

+- `torch==1.11.0`
+- `transformers==4.38.2`

 ## Data